Music at Work

 Whether music improved their mood, kept them from becoming too stressed, or helped them stay awake, almost 80 percent of employed people believed listening to music at work increased their productivity.
 Despite research backing the majority’s perception, though, around 4 percent still said music decreased their productivity.
 However, this may have something to do with listening to the wrong music for specific tasks.

 The information services and data processing industry was the most likely to think music increased workplace productivity, followed by the wholesale and retail industry.
 The medical and health care industry came in third for those believing music increased workplace productivity.
-While it may be weird to think about nurses and doctors treating patients while humming tunes, music has actually been shown to help surgeons focus in the operating room.

 How Productive Is Your Preference?